Andy Richter Controls the Universe: Others

-Pickering Industries is founded by Mr. Pickering (John Bliss) in 1880.
-Despite being over 170 years old, and dead, he appears in several episodes and has discussions with Andy within his imagination.
+Pickering Industries was founded by Mr. Pickering (John Bliss).
+Despite being long-dead, he appears in several episodes and has discussions with Andy within the latter's imagination.
 His viewpoints are typically antiquated and contrary to political correctness to an extreme degree.
 His comments often seem to represent a negative aspect of Andy's mind, such as guilt, or self-doubt.

 Teak (Charlie Finn) and Phil (Sean Gunn) live in the same building as Andy.
 They had been members of the same fraternity as Andy, ten years after Andy was a member.
 As such, they look up to him.
-It is hinted that Phil might be homosexual.
+It is hinted that Phil might be gay.

 Guest appearances

-Conan O'Brien appears as Pickering's new CEO in the episode "Crazy in Rio."
+Conan O'Brien appears as Pickering's new CEO in the episode "Crazy in Rio".
 Other stars to have guest roles include Cedric Yarbrough, Jon Cryer, Molly Sims, Beth Littleford, Rick Peters, Bree Turner, Jarrad Paul, Rex Lee, Lola Glaudini, Patricia Belcher and June Lockhart, who plays Andy's grandmother.